“Draw your chair up close to the edge of the precipice and I’ll tell you a story.” ― F. Scott Fitzgerald

 I’m a member of several state bars (Alabama, Mississippi, Georgia and the District of Columbia), and I was in school for a long time: undergraduate degree from Washington & Lee University; graduate degrees from the Institute for European Studies (Geneva, Switzerland) and Washington University in St. Louis; and a law degree from Harvard University.
 While at Harvard, I was Editor-in-Chief of the Harvard Journal of Law & Public Policy, which was more fun than class.

-Out of law school, I was a judicial clerk to Judge David B. Sentelle, United States Court of Appeals, District of Columbia Circuit—wonderful man, great judge, powerful influence on me and best man in my wedding.
+Out of law school, I was a judicial clerk to Judge David B. Sentelle, United States Court of Appeals, District of Columbia Circuit.
 Then I practiced at Covington & Burling (also in Washington, D.C.) before I became Special Counsel to the House Banking Committee (now called the Financial Services Committee).
 As Special Counsel to the Committee for its Whitewater investigation, I oversaw a team whose work culminated in four days of nationally-televised hearings in August 1995.

 Sometimes, I teach: I’ve been an Adjunct Professor of Law at Washington & Lee University and the University of Alabama, and I have helped out with a course on Electronic Discovery at Cumberland School of Law.